yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_policy_studio.md

 "linkTitle": "Install Policy Studio",
 "weight":"16",
 "date": "2019-10-02",
-"description": "Policy Studio to virtualize APIs and develop policies."
+"description": "Policy Studio is a graphical IDE that allows you to virtualize APIs and develop policies."
 }

-Policy Studio is a graphical IDE that enables developers to virtualize APIs and develop policies to enforce security, compliance, and operational requirements.
 You can install Policy Studio on both Linux and Windows.

-For more details on API Gateway components and concepts, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}